wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 ```
 $ cd app
 ```
-Then inside the folder, create a virutal environment
+Then inside the folder, create a virtual environment
 ```
 $ virtualenv venv
 ```